 A completed application consists of the following:

-1. Download this Application Packet, and submit your materials:
+1. Download Fall/Spring or Summer Application Packet, and submit your materials:

 - Updated current resume (including previous internships or career-related jobs)

-- Brief essay outlining your career goals and why you want to take part in Marist in Manhattan (300-500 words).
+- Brief essay: Outline career goals and state why you want to take part in Marist in Manhattan (300-500 words).

-- Two recommendation/referral forms from faculty members and/or your academic advisor
+- Two recommendation/referral forms.
+These should be from Marist faculty members and/or the student’s academic advisor

 Applicants should deliver their application materials directly to their Internship Directors:

-- Communication: Prof. Gerry McNulty, Lowell Thomas 150
+- Communication/Media Studies & Production: Gerry McNulty, Lowell Thomas 150